Choosing a Band Name or Artist Name

 It is better to choose the right name to avoid any legal case.

-Let us say someone bearing Michael by name and he is aspiring to be a pop star.
+Let us say there is someone by the name Michael and he is aspiring to be a pop star.

-Because the artist name will show on streaming and social media platforms.
+Because the artist name will display on streaming and social media platforms.

 Misrepresentation may arise if we have two artists bearing the same artist name.